w3c/wcag3/guidelines/terms/interactive-element.md

 status: developing
 ---

-:term[element] that responds to user input and has a distinct :term[programmatically determinable] name
+element that responds to user input and has a distinct :term[programmatically determinable] name

 :::example
 Buttons, controls, input fields.